Email MarketingAnalyticsRetention

 What is a good revenue per subscriber?

-It depends on your business model.
-The median across our portfolio is $21.10.
-High-AOV brands can exceed $100.
-High-volume, low-AOV brands typically sit between $3 and $45.
+It depends entirely on your order value.
+The median across our portfolio is $4.40 in email-attributed revenue per subscriber, but that masks a 370x spread.
+High-AOV brands can exceed $100; high-volume, low-AOV brands typically sit between $1 and $25.
 Use the archetype breakdown above to find your benchmark.
-Comparing a fine jewelry brand to a consumable brand is meaningless — the economics are fundamentally different.
+Comparing a fine jewelry brand to a consumables brand is meaningless — the economics are fundamentally different.

 Does this include SMS subscribers?